 In 1991, Linda Mielke accepted a position in the Ann Arundel County (Md.)
 Library System.
 During the following year, the Library was led by a Management Team of Division Managers, Althea Andersen, Carolyn Moore, Marsha McGrath, and Linda Lange, under the supervision of Deputy City Manager, Kathy Rice.
 At the end of that experimental period, the decision was made to hire a Library Director.
 After a nation-wide search, Dr. Arlita Hallam, of Fort Worth, Texas, was hired and began her duties on October 1, 1992.
 When she was promoted to the position of Quality of Life Administrator for the City, John Szabo became director in October 1999.
 Szabo was formerly director of the Palm Harbor Library.

 In July 2000, voters authorized the city to issue bonds for the new Main Library to be built and selected the site by referendum.
 The total cost of the project was $20.2 million.
 The building was designed by world-renowned architect Robert A.M.
 Stern, Dean of the Yale University School of Architecture.
 It was built to serve as a cultural attraction and northern anchor of the downtown area, with gallery exhibits, special programs, and a variety of community activities to be enjoyed by residents and visitors.
+Our grand opening was May 1, 2004.
 Photographs of the Main Library construction are available on the library's photography archive.

 The library welcomed a new director, Barbara Pickell, in August of 2005.
 Her library career began at the Timberland Regional Library in Olympia, Washington, immediately after her graduation from the University of Washington with a BA in English.
 In 1977, she received her MLS from Emporia State University in Kansas.
 She has worked in special, academic and public libraries in Washington, Massachusetts, Arizona, and Kansas; and has directed libraries in California, New Jersey and Ohio She is actively involved with Intellectual Freedom issues and organizations.
 She is also a strong advocate for equitable pay, diversity, outstanding customer service and staff growth opportunities.
 Her primary focus is to have the Clearwater Public Library System serve the needs of the residents of Clearwater and the surrounding area.